IanVossoughi/lettercraze/README.md

 Andrew Vanner
 Ian Vossoughi

+The GitHub repository is at https://github.com/IanVossoughi/lettercraze/

 ** HOW TO PLAY **
 Run Main.java in src/playerBounday to begin.
 You will first be greeted by the splash screen, press continue.
 You are now at the main menu to select a level.
 Only level 1 can be played right now.
 The level number is determined by the selected panel.
 Press "Play" to begin the level.
+When you return, your score and progressed will be saved.
+To reset all progress, exit the entire program and run Main.java again

 == Level Types ==